Mercury-Atlas 9: Launch

+In-orbit activities

 At the start of the third orbit, Cooper checked his list of 11 experiments that were on his schedule.
 His first task was to eject a six-inch (152 mm) diameter sphere, equipped with xenon strobe lights, from the nose of the spacecraft.
 This experiment was designed to test his ability to spot and track a flashing beacon in orbit.
 At T+3 hours 25 minutes, Cooper flipped the switch and heard and felt the beacon detach from the spacecraft.
 He tried to see the flashing light in the approaching dusk and on the nightside pass, but failed to do so.
 On the fourth orbit, he did spot the beacon and saw it pulsing.
 Cooper reported to Scott Carpenter on Kauai, Hawaii, "I was with the little rascal all night."
 He also spotted the beacon on his fifth and sixth orbits.

 Also on the sixth orbit, at about T+9 hours, Cooper set up cameras, adjusted the spacecraft attitude and set switches to deploy a tethered balloon from the nose of the spacecraft.
 It was a 30 in PET film balloon painted fluorescent orange, inflated with nitrogen and attached to a 100 ft nylon line from the antenna canister.
 A strain gauge in the antenna canister would measure differences in atmospheric drag between the 100 mi perigee and the 160 mi apogee.
 Cooper tried several times to eject the balloon, but it failed to eject.

 Cooper passed Schirra's orbital record on the seventh orbit while he was engaged in radiation experiments.
 After 10 hours, the Zanzibar tracking station informed Cooper the flight was a go for 17 orbits.
 Cooper was orbiting the Earth every 88 minutes 45 seconds at an inclination of 32.55 degrees to the equator.

 His scheduled rest period was during orbits 9 through 13.
 He had a dinner of powdered roast beef mush and some water, took pictures of Asia and reported the spacecraft condition.
 Cooper was not sleepy and during orbit 9 took some of the best photos made during his flight.
 He took pictures of the Tibetan highlands and of the Himalayas.